Sanjeev1729/skTemplates/README.md

 # skTemplates
-This repository provides different html templates and source code.
+This repository provides different html,css and bootstrap templates along with its source code.